DuongTruong23/mcp-jenkins-server/README.md

 USER_AGENT = "weather-app/1.0"
 ```

----> The FastMCP class uses Python type hints and docstrings to automatically generate tool definitions, making it easy to create and maintain MCP tools.
+---> The FastMCP class uses Python type hints and docstrings to automatically generate tool definitions, making it easy to create and maintain MCP tools:
+- Send and receive data from MCP server
+- Manage version and authenticate
+- Fix error and response from host

 # Links: